-This study investigated whether endothelin (ET)-1-induced increase in myocardial distensibility is preserved in heart failure (HF) and modulated by nitric oxide (NO) and prostaglandins.

-New Zealand white rabbits were treated with Doxorubicin (1mg/kg, intravenously twice a weekly for 8 weeks, DOX-HF Group) or saline (Control Group).
-Effects of ET-1 (0.1, 1, 10nM) were tested in papillary muscles from the DOX-HF group and the Control Group in the presence of: (i) intact endocardial endothelium (EE); (ii) damaged EE; (iii) N^G-Nitro-L-Arginine (L-NNA; NO synthase inhibitor), and (iv) Indomethacin (INDO; cyclooxigenase inhibitor).
+This study investigated whether endothelin (ET)-1-induced increase in myocardial distensibility is preserved in heart failure (HF) and whether it is modulated by nitric oxide (NO) and prostaglandins.
+New Zealand white rabbits were treated with doxorubicin (1 mg/kg, intravenously twice a week for 8 weeks, DOX-HF group) or saline (control group).
+Effects of ET-1 (0.1, 1, 10 nM) were tested in papillary muscles from the DOX-HF group and a control group in the presence of: i) intact endocardial endothelium (EE); ii) damaged EE; iii) NG-nitro-L-arginine (L-NNA; NO synthase inhibitor), and iv) indomethacin (INDO; cyclooxygenase inhibitor).
 In the presence of an intact EE, ET-1 promoted concentration-dependent positive inotropic and lusitropic effects that were maintained after damaging the EE, in the presence of L-NNA or INDO and in the DOX-HF Group.
-ET-1 reduced resting tension at the end of the isometric twitch (increased diastolic distensibility) by 3.2±1.3%, 6.0±1.6% and 8.8±2.7% (at 0.1, 1 and 10nM, respectively), in muscles with intact EE, effect that was completely abolished after damaging EE, in the presence of L-NNA or INDO or in the DOX-HF Group.
+ET-1 reduced resting tension at the end of the isometric twitch (increased diastolic distensibility) by 3.2±1.3 %, 6.0±1.6 % and 8.8±2.7 % (at 0.1, 1 and 10 nM, respectively), in muscles with intact EE, effect that was completely abolished after damaging EE, in the presence of L-NNA or INDO or in the DOX-HF Group.
 This study demonstrated that the increase in myocardial distensibility induced by ET-1 is absent in HF and is dependent of NO and prostaglandin release.